WadeLWright/justwrighttechnologies/README.md

 Start the production server:

 ```
-npm start
+pnpm start
 ```

 ## Color Customization

 The website features dynamic color customization.
 Users can change the primary and secondary colors, which are applied throughout the site using Tailwind CSS and CSS variables.
+This allows for easy branding adjustments without modifying the codebase.

 ## Deployment

 This app is ready for deployment on platforms that support Node.js applications.
-Make sure to set up your environment variables and build the app before deploying.
+Ensure you set up your environment variables and build the app before deploying.
+Compatible with platforms like Vercel, Netlify, and traditional Node.js hosts.

+## Project Structure

+- `app/`: Contains the main application code
+  - `components/`: Reusable React components
+  - `routes/`: Remix route components
+  - `styles/`: Global styles and Tailwind CSS configuration
+- `public/`: Static assets

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Make your changes and commit them: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Submit a pull request

+Please ensure your code adheres to the existing style and passes all tests.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Support

+If you encounter any issues or have questions, please file an issue on the GitHub repository.